contributors-company/depend/README.md

 }
 ```

-#### Step 3: Access Dependencies with `InheritedWidget`
+#### Step 3: Access InjectionScope with `InheritedWidget`

-Once initialized, dependencies can be accessed from anywhere in the widget tree using `Dependencies.of(context).authRepository`:
+Once initialized, dependencies can be accessed from anywhere in the widget tree using `InjectionScope.of(context).authRepository`:

 ```dart